4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

     main()
 ```

 I hope that helps somebody!
-Regardless, it was good Python practice :snake:
+Regardless, it was good Python practice 🐍